 To prevent this from happening, therefore, you should ensure that a solicitor prepares the Consent Order, even if you have been able to reach agreement directly with your spouse.
 This ensures that the Order covers everything and does not leave you exposed to future financial claims.

 If you and your spouse cannot reach an agreement over your finances, an application to the Court can be made, seeking the Court’s assistance in helping the two of you reach a financial settlement.
 If your spouse is being obstructive and refuses to provide their financial disclosure, the Court can assist you by ordering your spouse to provide that information and penalties can be imposed on them if they continue to be difficult.

 Prior to making an application to the Court for a financial settlement, unless you are covered by an exemption, the Court will have expected you to explore Mediation as a means to resolving your divorce finances.

 Urgent financial applications

-You may need to make an urgent application to the Court, which may be necessary if your spouse has stopped assisting you financially and you have no other means to meet your financial obligations.
+It may be useful for you to know that if, for example, your spouse has stopped assisting you financially and you have no other means to meet your financial obligations, you may need to make an urgent application to the Court.
 We can help you with bringing an urgent application if this is needed.